aburnley88/ISTA322/homework/ISTA322Homeworkchp2.md

 A zero-configuration version of SQL Server that can be installed as part of the SQL Server Express edition.

 3. What do these commands do?
-dotnet new globaljson --sdk-version 3.1.101 --output FirstProject dotnet new mvc --no-https --output FirstProject --framework netcoreapp3.1
+**dotnet new globaljson --sdk-version 3.1.101 --output FirstProject** **dotnet new mvc --no-https --output FirstProject --framework netcoreapp3.1**

 The first command creates a folder named FirtProject and adds it to a file named global.json.
 The second command creates a new ASP.Net Core project.

 4. What command do you use to build an ASP.NET project from the command line?

-What command
+dotnet build

-dotnet new mvc --no-https --output FirstProject --framework netcoreapp3.1 do you use to run the project?
+dotnet run to run

 5. What is the purpose of an endpoint?

 Endpoints handle incoming requests.
 Endpoints that produce responses to requests are called actions.